xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

 Type\_num    is a number from 1 to 3 specifying which type of dialog box to display.
 If you omit type\_num, it is assumed to be 2.

--   If type\_num is 1, ALERT displays a dialog box containing the OK and
+  - > If type\_num is 1, ALERT displays a dialog box containing the OK
-    > Cancel buttons.
-Click a button to continue or cancel an action.
+    > and Cancel buttons.
+Click a button to continue or cancel an
-    > ALERT returns TRUE if you click the OK button and FALSE if you
+    > action.
+ALERT returns TRUE if you click the OK button and FALSE if
-    > click the Cancel button.
+    > you click the Cancel button.
 See the last example below.

--   If type\_num is 2 or 3, ALERT displays a dialog box containing an OK
+  - > If type\_num is 2 or 3, ALERT displays a dialog box containing an
-    > button.
+    > OK button.
 Click the button to continue, and ALERT returns TRUE.
-The
-    > only difference between specifying 2 or 3 is that ALERT displays a
+    > The only difference between specifying 2 or 3 is that ALERT
-    > different icon on the left side of the dialog box as shown in the
+    > displays a different icon on the left side of the dialog box as
-    > examples below.
-So, for example, you could use 2 for notes or to
+    > shown in the examples below.
+So, for example, you could use 2 for
-    > present general information, and 3 for errors or warnings.
+    > notes or to present general information, and 3 for errors or
+    > warnings.

 >

-Help\_ref    is a reference to a custom online Help topic, in the form
+Help\_ref    is a reference to a custom online Help topic, in the form "filename\! topic\_number".
-\"filename! topic\_number\".

--   If help\_ref is present, a Help button appears in the lower-right
+  - > If help\_ref is present, a Help button appears in the lower-right
     > corner of the alert message.
 Clicking the Help button starts Help
     > and displays the specified topic.

--   If help\_ref is omitted, no Help button appears.
+  - > If help\_ref is omitted, no Help button appears.

--   Help\_ref must be given in text form.
+  - > Help\_ref must be given in text form.

 >